-Latham & Watkins
+Latham & Watkins LLP

-Lexology Getting The Deal Through is delighted to publish the eighteenth edition of Dispute Resolution, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the nineteenth edition of Dispute Resolution, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Canada, Ecuador and Malaysia.
+Our coverage this year includes new chapters on Israel, New York, Slovenia and Ukraine.